 What a terrible reason to come together, but what an amazing opportunity to celebrate democracy and demand justice.
 One of the chants of the afternoon was, “Children Are Sacred.”
 If children are our future, then that means our futures are sacred.
 That means it is time to wake up (another rallying cry) and stop fucking around with our present.
 Especially with the clear and present dangers we all see and feel and about which we know.

-Today was about accountability and about helping to amplify the voice and plight of the Latino and the Latino-American population of this country.
-There were so many union workers present at this rally and among the organization of it and the march from the Mission that preceded it, people who rightfully reminded everyone in attendance they are, in no small measure, part of the reason this city keeps running.
+Today was about accountability and about helping to amplify the voice and plight of the Latino and the Latino-American communities of this country.
+There were so many union workers present at this rally, and among the organization of it, and at the march from the Mission that preceded it, people who rightfully reminded everyone else in attendance they are, in no small measure, part of the reason this city keeps running.
 Our communities deserve to be heard.
 My community needed me today, and I was not only happy to show up, I was obliged.

 I cannot vote yet, but I can make my voice heard, and I can share my time and energy.
-To be free is why I came to America, and I will damned if I don’t do my part, if I don’t #DoMore, to stand up for what is right and allow someone else their freedom.
+To be free is why I came to America, OK, and I will be damned if I don’t do my part, if I don’t #DoMore and show up and learn, too, to stand up for what is right and allow someone else their freedom.